gh-ax-prz-pro-sem/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman word-guessing game to practice Python strings, loops, conditionals, and user input handling.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Hangman Game Challenge

+#### Description
 Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection
+This game will help you practice string manipulation, loops, conditionals, and random selection.

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
 - Accept letter guesses and show current progress (_ _ _ format)
 - Track incorrect guesses remaining